91ɫƵ

 Why should medical education include the medical humanities?
 Traditional medical education has been successful in training physicians to be technically competent but has not excelled at producing practitioners: who effectively communicate with patients, who understand their professional obligations to patients and who convey empathy in their care of patients.
 Empathy is the understanding of and identification with another's situation and feelings.
 Paradoxically, evidence shows that as students progress over the four years of medical education and into their years of training, they become less empathetic toward their patients.

-College of Wisconsin joined this vanguard in 2006 when it inaugurated the 91ɫƵ Medical Humanities Program.
+Many leading medical schools have established medical humanities programs, and the 91ɫƵ joined this vanguard in 2006 when it inaugurated the 91ɫƵ Medical Humanities Program.
 The 91ɫƵ Medical Humanities Program consists of curricular and extracurricular educational and initiatives for 91ɫƵ students, trainees, and faculty, designed to advance physicians’ understanding of their professional obligations, enhance their communication with patients, to increase their empathy and to encourage their reflection.
-The ultimate beneficiaries of the program include the patient community in Wisconsin and beyond.
+The ultimate beneficiaries of the program include the patient community in Wisconsin and

 The 91ɫƵ Medical Humanities Program activities include: